Every child deserves a chance to shine

 We know you have big dreams for your child.
 We do, too.
 At Children’s Hospitals and Clinics of Minnesota, we believe that all kids, from newborns to teens, should have a chance to reach their unique potential.

-If your child needs some extra help, you've come to the right place.
-We offer a wide range of physiatry and rehabilitation services including physical therapy, occupational therapy, speech and language pathology, and audiology.
-Our experienced team of professionals can help your child meet challenges with movement, perception, communication and hearing.
+If your child needs some extra help, you’ve come to the right place.
+We offer a wide range of physiatry and rehabilitation services including physical therapy, occupational therapy and speech and language pathology.
+Our experienced team of professionals can help your child meet challenges with movement, self-care, communication and hearing.